OppositeDragon/OppositeDragon/README.md

 I have a good understanding of the Flutter framework and its capabilities.
 I have worked on multiple projects, both personal and professional, and created high-performance, user-friendly cross-platform applications.
 My expertise in Flutter includes working with custom widgets, state management, and integrating with various APIs and services.

-I am knowlegeable in other programming languajes such as C#, GO, Typescript, Kotlin and JAVA, as well as other technologies such as __Firebase, Git__, DAX for PowerBI, .NET and SQL for relational databases.
+I am knowlegeable in other programming languajes such as C#, GO, PHP and JAVA, as well as other technologies such as __Firebase, Git__, DAX for PowerBI, .NET and SQL for relational databases.

 In my free time, I enjoy playing video-games such as __Destiny 2__ and Apex Legends with friends.
 Not only is it a fun and exciting hobby, but it also helps me to be a better developer.
 Playing video games requires quick thinking, teamwork, problem-solving skills and the ability to work well under pressure.
 Furthermore, being part of a team, helps me to better understand the importance of effective communication and cooperation in order to achieve a common goal.
 These are all qualities that translate well to the fast-paced and ever-changing world of software development.